The information on this page is based on information available at the time of publishing.

 If you are in Canada

-As of Feb 23, 2023, biometrics are required for temporary residence applications submitted from Canada.
+Biometrics are required for temporary residence applications submitted from Canada unless you previously provided biometrics and they are still valid.
 This applies to:

 After you receive your biometrics instruction letter from IRCC, you will need to book an appointment with Service Canada online.
 Follow the steps to provide biometrics.